-In this program you will take courses focused on physics, theoretical mechanics, electricity and thermodynamics.
-You will also gain valuable research experience, before you graduate, by completing a project with the guidance of a professor in a field of physics such as solid state/condensed matter physics.
-This program teaches you how to carry out experiments, how to draw solid conclusions from data and how to communicate the results in a laboratory reports, developing your critical thinking, problem solving and scientific skills.
-A student planning to major in Physics is encouraged to take a year of college calculus as early as possible.
+In this program, students take courses focused on physics, theoretical mechanics, electricity and thermodynamics.
+They also gain valuable research experience by completing a project with the guidance of a professor in a field of physics such as solid state or condensed matter physics.
+This program teaches individuals how to carry out experiments, how to draw solid conclusions from data and how to communicate the results in laboratory reports—developing their critical thinking, problem-solving and scientific skills.
+A student planning to major in Physics is also encouraged to take a year of college calculus as early as possible.

 Physics is the study of matter, energy and generally how the universe behaves.
 This is usually done through in-depth investigation of the physical world around us, including sound, light, electricity, magnetism and the structure of atoms.
 The physical world is a dynamic one, with new discoveries taking place that change the way we look at the universe.
 The SVSU Physics program is prepared to help you learn to navigate this field and prepare you for your future plans, whether for graduate school or a career.
 You will receive the fundamental scientific training to enable you to make discoveries of your own.
 You will learn to work individually and collaborate with others as you progress through the entire course of study.
 You will be exposed to comprehensive knowledge of physics in both theoretical and experimental work, where you will learn to carry out precise, meaningful measurements of physical data.
 From its courses to its dedicated professors, the SVSU Physics program will help better your understanding of this demanding field throughout your intellectual journey and prepare you to achieve your professional goals.